Force decay Testing of Medical Devices using Custom Vacuum Chambers

 We design a custom vacuum chamber to accommodate various sized balloon our client was making.
 We also ran a vacuum feedthrough into the chamber which was connected to the force transducer present at the balloon testing site.
 When a vacuum is pulled, the balloon will inflate and apply force to the pressure transducer.
 This force will be measured and a leak rate will be calculated based on the decay in force over specified testing time.
 A larger vacuum chamber enables multiple testing specimen to be tested simultaneously eliminating the risk of production delays.
 The force decay leak test was only one of the many tests this medical device was subjected to during it fabrication process.
 We do talk about our other leak testing methods in other articles.
 If you are looking for a force decay leak tester that will help you produce medical devices with the highest degree of performance and quality, please check out our leak testing systems to explore ways how our products can help you.

 We treat our customers well by Over-Delivering on our Promises (reason why we are Highly Rated on Google My Business).
-You should check out some of our other items we carry; click on the links below.
+What are you building?
+Take a look at the links below and discover some of the cool things we make.